AscendingPassage.com HOME PAGE.

 rise, takes heart and envelops the great mute face itself.
 And the

-latter persists in its regard of the dead moon, preserving still the
+Sphinx persists in its regard of the lifeless moon, preserving still the

 old disconcerting smile.
 It becomes more and more difficult to believe